ayushsubedi/diabetic_retinopathy_glaucoma_notebooks/README.md

 - [ ] add datasets from cheers for testing
 - [ ] add datasets from cheers for training

+#### Test datasets
+- [ ] find datasets for testing (dataset apart from APTOS and EyePACS
+- [ ] find dataset for testing after making sure old test datasets are not in vaid/train

 #### Concepts/Research Papers
 - [x] read reports from kaggle competition winning authors